a2937/CleverBotAPI-Java/README.md

 #CleverBot API Wrapper for Java!

 This is a simple CleverBot API Wrapper.
 Usage is simple, and an example is below.
+The first step to using this wrapper is to register an api key [here](http://www.cleverbot.com/api).

 ##Installation
 ###Maven